veenavijai/stanford-nlp/lec-3.md

 **Binary Classification for NER Location**

 Collobert & Weston (2008): Classify between windows which have a location entity in the middle vs not.
-Exaple: "museums in Paris are amazing" vs "
+Exaple: "museums in Paris are amazing" vs "not all museums in Paris."

 Procedure:
 1. Calculate the word vectors for each word in the window.